Nursing Home Costs in 2024

 Medicaid Coverage for Nursing Home Care

-Medicaid is an excellent option for low-income older adults.
-This coverage assists individuals with many types of medical care, including doctor’s visits, hospital stays, and long-term care services such as those received in a skilled nursing facility.
-Often, this program covers 100 percent of these costs, but there may be copayments for certain beneficiaries.
+Medicaid coverage assists beneficiaries with many types of medical care, including doctor’s visits, hospital stays, and long-term care services such as those received in a skilled nursing facility.
+Often, this program covers 100 percent of these costs, but there may be copayments for select beneficiaries.
 For those who qualify for Medicaid, this is the best choice for nursing care coverage.

 Veterans Benefits for Skilled Nursing Care

 Veterans with service-related injuries and disabilities can receive full coverage from the Department of Veterans Affairs for long-term care services at specified locations or through certain providers approved by the department.
 Long-term VA care includes 24/7 nursing care, physical therapy, help with daily tasks, comfort care, and pain management.
-Those without service-related disabilities may also qualify for VA benefits if they meet certain qualifications.
-However, depending on the veteran’s household income, there may be copayments required.
+Those without service-related disabilities may also qualify for VA benefits if they meet qualifications.
+However, copayments may be required, depending on the veteran’s status.
 Visit our guide to Veteran senior care to learn more about the various types of senior housing.

 Private Pay

-It’s common to pay for nursing home care privately at first, then move to Medicare or another funding source later.
-The main benefit of paying privately is flexibility.
+It’s common to pay for nursing home care privately, then move to Medicare or another funding source later.
+The main benefit of privately paying is flexibility.
 With Medicare and other taxpayer-subsidized programs, seniors have fewer choices because nursing homes can limit the number of publicly-funded enrollees.
-So, it’s important to know the accepted payment setups before deciding to move into a given facility.
+So, you need to know the accepted payment setups before moving into a given facility.
 Sources of private funds could be savings or money from cashing out IRAs and other investments.
-People also borrow from life insurance policies, sell their homes, and get reverse mortgages, as explained below.
+People borrow from life insurance policies, sell their homes, and get reverse mortgages.

 Pro Tip: